iotaledger/goshimmer/docs/001-mana_proposal.md

     - `Mana_pending = (alpha*S)/gamma*(1-e^(-gamma*t))`, where `alpha` and `gamma` are chosen parameters, `S` is the amount of funds an output transfers to the address, and `t` is the time since the funds are on that address.

-An example `Base Mana Vector` for `Access Mana` could look likt this:
+An example `Base Mana Vector` for `Access Mana` could look like this:

  | 		    | Node 1 | Node 2 | ... | Node k
  |  ------- | --------- | ---------- | ------ | ---